MarcTheSpark/scamp/README.md

 take the step of installing FluidSynth to use SCAMP on Mac or Windows.

 Since Linux distros have package managers, it makes more sense to have users take the extra step to install FluidSynth that way.
-On apt-based distros like Debian, Ubuntu or Trisquel, it's as simple as running:
+On apt-based distros like Debian and Ubuntu, it's as simple as running:

 `sudo apt install fluidsynth`